 - 1 (6-ounce) package fresh baby spinach (Note 1)

 - 2 tablespoons olive oil

-- Simmer for 5 minutes to evaporate some of the excess liquid, stirring occasionally to prevent anything from sticking and burning on the bottom of the pot.
-The resulting spinach-tomato sauce should be slightly thickened; running a utensil along the bottom should yield a trail that fills in slowly behind it.
+- Thicken Sauce: Simmer for 5 minutes to evaporate excess liquid (Note 5), stirring occasionally to prevent anything from sticking to the pot and burning.
+Resulting spinach-tomato sauce should be slightly thickened; running utensil along bottom should yield trail that fills in slowly behind it.